Malika Saada Saar

 Biography

-Malika Saada Saar is YouTube’s Global Head of Human Rights and formerly Google's Senior Counsel on Civil and Human Rights.
-Before joining Google, Malika was founder and Executive Director of the Human Rights Project for Girls (Rights4Girls), a human rights organization focused on gender-based violence against young women and girls in the U.S. She also served as Special Counsel on Human Rights at The Raben Group.
-As a human rights lawyer and advocate, Malika led the effort to shut down Craigslist sex ads that served as the leading site for the trafficking of children for sex, ended the federal practice of shackling pregnant mothers behind bars in U.S. prisons, and successfully advocated for millions in federal funding for treatment services for at-risk families.
+Earlier in her career, Malika was founder and Executive Director of the Human Rights Project for Girls (Rights4Girls), a legal and advocacy organization dedicated to combating child sex trafficking, child detention, and gender-based violence.
+As a human rights lawyer and advocate, Malika led efforts to shut down online sex ads that served as the leading sites for child sex trafficking, ended the federal practice of shackling pregnant mothers behind bars in U.S. prisons, and successfully advocated for millions in federal funding for treatment services for at-risk families.

-Ms. Saada Saar holds a B.A. from Brown University, M.A. in Education from Stanford University, and a J.D. from Georgetown University Law Center.
+Malika holds a B.A. from Brown University, M.A. in Education from Stanford University, and a J.D. from Georgetown University Law Center.

 Research